MrDamienJones/ArchitecturalDecisionRecords-Public-Markdown/ADR-WorkAndAcademia-DataAndAnalytics/ADRPUB-WAA-DAA-0001-MedallionArchitectureAdoption-Latest.md

 > EG: If a silver script is run when no bronze object is present, the script should run with no errors and no results.

-- Each script must produce files locally, that must be checked before any cloud uploads take place.
+- Each script must produce files locally, that must be checked before any S3 writes take place.

 <br>